 CARE AND USE OF YOUR DEVICE

 The term HKAFO is an acronym that stands for hip-knee-ankle-foot-orthosis and describes the part of the body that this device encompasses.
-This device is a basically a KAFO with the addition of a hip joint and pelvic section.
-(Please review KAFO information).
+This device is basically a KAFO with the addition of a hip joint and pelvic section.